GMOD/Apollo/README.md

 For general information on Web Apollo, go to:
 [http://genomearchitect.org/](http://genomearchitect.org/)

-Complete Web Apollo installation and configuration instructions for 1.x, are available at:
+Complete Web Apollo installation and configuration instructions are available at:
 [http://webapollo.readthedocs.org](http://webapollo.readthedocs.org)

 The Web Apollo client is implemented as a plugin for JBrowse, for more information on JBrowse, please visit: